Let's face it, we've all been there.

 For more great tips or additional help, subscribe to our mailing list located on the bottom.

 We also offer classes to help you get you on your way to becoming a Product Manager.
-So we can learn more about your situation and receive a copy of the Follow Up Email Template Schedule a call with us today!
+So we can learn more about your situation and receive a copy of the Follow Up Email Template Schedule a Call with us or join us at one of our upcoming Product Management Events.

 Comments will be approved before showing up.